-String is one of mostly used Object in Java.
+A string is one of those Object which is used heavily in Java.
 And this is the reason why String has unique handling in Java(String Pool).

 - The String class represents character strings.

 - All string literals in Java programs, such as “abc”, are implemented as instances of this class.